cuonggt/laravel-dibi/README.md

 ### Upgrading Dibi

-When upgrading to a new version of Dibi, you should re-publish Dibi's assets:
+When upgrading to a new major version of Dibi, it's important that you carefully review the upgrade guide.
+In addition, when upgrading to any new Dibi version, you should re-publish Dibi's assets:

 ```bash
 php artisan dibi:publish